-PCAF is organized by a steering committee comprised of representatives of: ABN AMRO, Amalgamated Bank, ASN Bank, Global Alliance for Banking on Values (GABV) and Triodos Bank.
+PCAF is organized by a steering committee comprised of representatives of: ABN AMRO, Amalgamated Bank, ASN Bank, Global Alliance for Banking on Values (GABV), Morgan Stanley, the Net-Zero Asset Owner Alliance (represented by Nordea Life & Pension), NMB Bank, and Triodos Bank.

-PCAF is sponsored by William and Flora Hewlett Foundation.
+PCAF is sponsored by the William and Flora Hewlett Foundation and the IKEA Foundation.
 Various other actors are endorsing and promoting PCAF within their regions or among their members.

-No. Participation in PCAF, as well as the use of its methodologies, the data behind it, is open-access and free-of-charge, which will remain open-source and accessible to financial institutions of all sizes, on all continents, and loans and investments at every scale.
+No. Participation in PCAF, as well as the use of its methodologies, the data behind it, is open-access and free-of-charge.
+It will remain open-source and accessible to financial institutions of all sizes, on all continents, and loans and investments at every scale.

 Supporting this diversity of institutions is central to PCAF’s efficacy as a contributor to global plans and policies for climate action.